1whole chicken4 to 5 pounds, neck, and giblets removed

 Apply the rub all over the bird, even inside the cavity.
 Work the mixture under the skin wherever possible.
 Cover it and let it marinate for at least 30 minutes at room temperature.

 Prepare your Green Egg or Kamado type grill for direct grilling and heat to 375 degrees F. You will not need the plate setter.
 If using another type of grill, follow the manufacturer's directions for direct grilling and preheat the grill to 375 degrees.
 F.

 When the grill is ready, pour half of the beer or other carbonated beverage into a spray bottle.
 Add the apple juice, olive oil, and balsamic vinegar and shake well.

-Slide the bird over the beer can, or if you are using a vertical beer can chicken roaster, place the can into the holder and slide the bird over the can and holder.
+Spray the can with non-stick cooking spray and slide the bird over the beer can.
+If you are using a vertical beer can chicken roaster, place the can into the holder and slide the bird over the can and holder.

 Cook for approximately 45-60 more minutes, spraying the bird every 15 minutes or so until the internal temperature of the thighs reaches between 160-165 degrees F. Use an instant-read meat thermometer and insert it into the thickest part of the thigh between the leg and the breast but not touching the bone.

 This is the hard part and works best if you have two people.
 Use extreme caution, the can and liquid inside are very hot; do this step outside in case any liquid spills.
 Have one person grab the beer can with kitchen tongs to hold it in place while the second person grabs the chicken in the neck cavity with another pair of tongs and pulls it off.
 You can also grab it with heavy-duty oven mitts or a clean kitchen towel.

 Spray the bird once more, cover loosely with foil, and let it rest for approximately 10 minutes before carving and serving.